 \section{Thermodynamic limit of CME and backward equation in the HJE forms}

 The comparison principle and nonexpansive properties for the monotone schemes naturally bring up the concept of viscosity solutions to the corresponding continuous HJE as $h\to 0$; see Appendix \ref{app3} for the definition of viscosity solutions.
-Indeed, the monotone scheme approximation and the vanishing viscosity method are two ways to construct a viscosity solution to HJE proposed in \textsc{Crandall-Lions} in \cite{crandall1983viscosity, crandall1984two}.
+Indeed, the monotone scheme approximation and the vanishing viscosity method are two ways to construct a viscosity solution to HJE proposed by Crandall and Lions in \cite{crandall1983viscosity, crandall1984two}.

-In this section, we first study the existence of a USC viscosity solution to the stationary HJE in the Barron-Jensen's sense; see Proposition \ref{prop:USC}.
-This relies on the assumption of existence of a positive reversible invariant measure $\pi_{\V}$ to CME.
-We point out our reversible assumption \eqref{master_db_n} is more general than the commonly used chemical reaction detailed balance condition \eqref{master_db}; see explanations in Section \ref{sec:reversible}.
-So our invariant measure includes some non-equilibrium enzyme reactions and the stationary HJE solution can be nonconvex, which indicates the nonconvex energy landscape for non-equilibrium reactions \cite{GL22}.
+In this section, we first study the existence of a upper semicontinuous (USC) viscosity solution to the stationary HJE in the Barron-Jensen sense; see Proposition \ref{prop:USC}.
+This relies on the assumption of the existence of a positive reversible invariant measure $\pi_{\V}$ for CME.
+We point out that our reversible assumption \eqref{master_db_n} is slightly more general than the commonly used chemical reaction detailed balance condition.
+Therefore, our invariant measure includes some non-equilibrium enzyme reactions, and the stationary HJE solution can be nonconvex, indicating a nonconvex energy landscape for non-equilibrium reactions \cite{GL22}.

 Second, we focus on the viscosity solution to the dynamic HJE \eqref{HJE2psi}.
-Fix $\Delta t$ in the backward Euler scheme \eqref{bEuler} and take limit $h\to 0$.
-Following Barles-Perthame's procedure, the upper semicontinuous (USC) envelope of the discrete HJE solution gives a USC subsolution to HJE, which automatically inherits the `no reaction' boundary condition from \eqref{bEuler}.
+Fixing $\Delta t$ in the backward Euler scheme \eqref{bEuler} and taking the limit $h\to 0$, following Barles and Perthame's procedure, the USC envelope of the discrete HJE solution gives a USC subsolution to HJE, which automatically inherits the 'no reaction' boundary condition from \eqref{bEuler}.
 The proof still relies on the monotonicity and nonexpansive property of the monotone schemes.
-Thanks to the conservation of mass, we use some mass functions $f(\vm \cdot \vx)$ to construct barriers to control the polynomial growth of coefficients in Hamiltonian.
-Then by comparison principle, we obtain the viscosity solution to the continuous resolvent problem.
-Next, taking $\Delta t \to 0$, thanks to Crandall-Liggett's construction of a nonlinear contraction semigroup solution \cite{CrandallLiggett}, we finally obtain a unique viscosity solution to the HJE as a large size limit of the backward equation; see Theorem \ref{thm_vis}.
+Thanks to the conservation of mass, we use some mass functions $f(\vm \cdot \vx)$ to construct barriers to control the polynomial growth of coefficients in the Hamiltonian.
+Then, by the comparison principle, we obtain the viscosity solution to the continuous resolvent problem.
+Next, taking $\Delta t \to 0$, thanks to Crandall and Liggett's construction of a nonlinear contraction semigroup solution \cite{CrandallLiggett}, we finally obtain a unique viscosity solution to the HJE as a large size limit of the backward equation; see Theorem \ref{thm_vis}.